Counselling Centre and Service

 We provide general counselling services for adults who live or work in Greater Manchester for a range of issues, including depression, anxiety, trauma, relationship problems, stress, bereavement and loss.
 We also provide a specialist service for those who have experienced mental health difficulties resulting from domestic violence.

 Counselling is mostly provided by students who are in training to become professional counsellors and psychotherapists, with professionally qualified counsellors conducting assessments and some specialist counselling sessions.

 Due to the current pandemic, counselling is currently being offered by telephone or video call only.

-We ask that clients fill in the self-referral form as the first step in accessing counselling.
+We ask that clients read the client information sheet and fill in the self-referral form as the first steps in accessing counselling.
 The form will ask a number of questions which will help us to do an initial assessment as to whether or not our counselling services will be appropriate for you.
 If our service seems suitable, then you will be invited to an assessment session, conducted with an experienced and qualified counsellor.

 This session will be used to find out a little more about your situation and what has brought you to counselling and what you want to get out of counselling.
 The session will also explore the ways that counselling might benefit you and consider whether counselling is suitable for you at this time.
 It will normally take up to an hour to complete.

 If your problems are suitable for our service, you will be allocated to an appropriate counsellor.
 Our counselling students have passed all relevant skills assessments and will be closely supervised on their work with you by a counselling tutor who is an experienced practitioner.
 All counsellors are in regular counselling supervision, in accordance with BACP requirements.
 Practitioners providing counselling in the domestic violence service will have undergone an additional 42 hours of specialist training to do this work.